How Does USCIS Prioritize Applicants?

 Family-based immigration visas allow family members who have close ties to the U.S. the chance for every person to live on the same soil.
 Applications are considered in order of preference as listed above until the limit has been reached.

-The order of which the applications will be processed will depend on when the petition was entered.
+The order in which the applications will be processed will depend on when the petition was entered.
 It is in your best interests to consult first with a seasoned Houston immigration lawyer to help ensure you stay one step ahead of the entire process.

 Any United States sponsors that are petitioning for their siblings or parents to join them in the U.S. must be at least be 21 years of age.
-For all other requests regarding other family members, there is no minimum age that the sponsor must be, however, in order to sign the Affidavit of Support, Form I-864 or I-864-EZ required for a relative or spouse to come to the U.S., the individual must be 18 years old.
+For all other requests regarding other family members, there is no minimum age that the sponsor must be, however, in order to sign the Affidavit of Support, Form I-864 or I-864-EZ is required for a relative or spouse to come to the U.S., the individual must be 18 years old.